syoon2/COMP3811_data/hadoop/README.md

 hduser@c1631ce569e8:~$ hdfs dfs -ls /output
 ```

 Look at the output file.
-Use -tail to see the end of the file and -cat to see it all.
+Use `hdfs dfs -tail` to see the end of the file and `hdfs dfs -cat` to see it all.
 ```
 hduser@c1631ce569e8:~$ hdfs dfs -head /output/part-r-00000
 ```